espressif/esp-faq/docs/en/software-framework/peripherals/spi.rst

 The maximum data transmission of ESP32 SPI DMA is 4095 bytes.
 Is it because of hardware limitation?
 ----------------------------------------------------------------------------------------------------------------------------------------------

+  - Yes, this is a hardware limitation.
-  Yes.
-A single node can only store 4095 bytes of data, but the DMA can send more data through link lists.
+  - A single node in the DMA table can only mount 4095 bytes of data, but it is possible to send more data through several nodes.
+  - The maximum number of bytes that the SPI can send through the DMA table is also limited by the hardware register `SPI_LL_DATA_MAX_BIT_LEN` (the value varies by chip family and can be obtained in the ESP-IDF), i.e. `max_transfer_sz <= (SPI_LL_DATA_MAX_BIT_LEN >> 3)`.

 --------------------